MG (album): Reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, MG received an average score of 70, based on 12 reviews, indicating "generally favorable reviews".

 Track listing

 MG Remix EP

-Martin Gore announced a remix EP, available on double 12” vinyl and digital download via Mute.
+Martin Gore announced a remix EP, available on double 12″ vinyl and digital download via Mute.
 The EP includes remixes by Andy Stott, Virgil Enzinger and Christoffer Berg, alongside two previously unreleased tracks.
-In association with BitTorrent, Gore also launched a remix competition for the track “Featherlight”.
+In association with BitTorrent, Gore also launched a remix competition for the track "Featherlight".
 The winning remix is included on the digital release of Gore's EP.

-MG, released on Mute in April 2015 marks the first solo instrumental album from Depeche Mode's Martin Gore.
-Described by Pitchfork as “a careful sculpting of electricity and air”, the album creates an absorbing and emotional sonic landscape.
+Described by Pitchfork as "a careful sculpting of electricity and air", the album creates an absorbing and emotional sonic landscape.
 The deadline for submission was August 21, with a winning remix announced August 31.

 Studio equipment

-According to interviews with Martin Gore published in Electronic Musician (July 2015), Keyboard Magazine (July 2015) as well as video-interview on his official website, Gore mentioned some instruments (mainly synthesizers, modular synthesizer systems, drum machines) and other equipment he used in the album recording:
+According to interviews with Gore published in Electronic Musician (July 2015) and Keyboard Magazine (July 2015) as well as a video interview on his official website, Gore mentioned some instruments (mainly synthesizers, modular synthesizer systems, drum machines) and other equipment he used in the album recording: